linux-fan-dave/cinschool.dev/README.md

 - Server: http://localhost:7012
 - Database: http://localhost:7013

+### GraphQL Banana Cake Pop
+For testing the API you can reach the playground here: http://localhost:7012/graphql/

 ## Specification and data model

 The folder `specs` contains the datamodel and is a [Modelio](https://github.com/ModelioOpenSource/Modelio) project.
 To open the project open Modelio and switch the workspace to `specs`.